Man arrested as police lock down Melbourne CBD intersection

 — craig jeffreys (@craigjeffreys1) February 5, 2020

-The intersection was closed by police, who have asked people to avoid the area.
+Superintendent Trimble said the incident was reminiscent of the rampage by James Gargasoulas in 2017, when six people were killed and 27 seriously injured.

+“From what we have seen, this was very similar to what happened a few years ago … We are well prepared for those”.

-One officer was seen running across the intersection, and appears to be carrying a large weapon, while many of the officers are in bullet-proof vests.
+During the incident, one officer was seen running across the intersection, apparently carrying a large weapon.
+Other officers wore bullet-proof vests.

-Metro Trains has confirmed all city loop train services have been cancelled until further notice as the incident happened under the rail bridge between Flinders Street Station and Southern Cross Station.
+Metro Trains confirmed all city loop train services had been cancelled until further notice as the incident happened under the rail bridge between Flinders Street and Southern Cross stations.

 ⚠ Hurstbridge/Mernda lines: Minor Delay due to a @VictoriaPolice request near Southern Cross.